gusindra/hireach/resources/markdown/policy.md

 CONTACT US

-If you have any questions, comments or requests regarding personal data, please address them to: telixcel@goldenunion.group
+If you have any questions, comments or requests regarding personal data, please address them to: HiReach@goldenunion.group

 LANGUAGE